gallowayevan/nursingfront/content/briefs/regions.md

 a more nuanced understanding of future workforce needs in a given geographic area.
-For example, while the South East AHEC region is forecast to experience a small surplus in nurses overall, two settings in SE AHEC face shortages.
+For example, while the South East AHEC region is forecast to experience a small surplus in nurses overall, two settings in South East AHEC face shortages.
 Home care and hospice faces an RN shortage of 44 nurses (or 6.7% of its workforce) and nursing home, extended care and assisted living facilities face an RN shortage of 83 nurses (or 24.3% of its workforce).